 A Care and Maintenance Guide for Lab Equipment

 Lab equipment is expensive and often fragile.
-For higher education research facilities with limited budgets, it is essential to keep your equipment functioning optimally for as long as possible.
+For commercial laboratories and higher education research facilities alike, it is essential to keep your equipment functioning optimally for as long as possible.
 Well cared for equipment provides more reliable and consistent data and has a positive impact on your lab’s productivity.

-The equipment at higher education lab research facilities can be challenging to maintain without the proper training.
-Hiring professionals to keep your equipment working correctly is an integral part of your facility’s quality assurance.
+Research laboratory equipment can be challenging to maintain without the proper training.
+Hiring qualified professionals to keep your equipment working correctly is an integral part of your facility’s quality assurance.

 However, for everyday care and maintenance of lab equipment and tools, there are a few things you can do yourself to keep your lab running smoothly.
-What follows is our general care and maintenance guide for lab equipment.
+What follows are general care and maintenance considerations for lab equipment.

 Equipment Maintenance Documentation